atulyashivamshree/collidor/README.md

 outp_prefix: cooper_cessna
 ```
 Replace *file1* and *file2* with the.obj files to be used for comparision.
 The *transforms* variable provides a set of relative transforms in [X,Y,Z,roll,pitch,yaw] format.
 The file *transforms_set2.csv* contains 50 different 3D transformations.
 To run it on a smaller set use *transforms_set0.csv* Finally *outp_prefix* is the prefix for output files that are generated.
 Keep this the same as that of the config filename.

+####Source environment variables
-3. Source the environment variables for every new terminal instance
+* Source the environment variables for every new terminal instance.
+This would export the shared libary path of FCL
 ```
 source setup.bash
 ```
-This would export the shared libary path of FCL
-4. Finally run the query using :
+* Finally run the query using :
 ```
 cd build
 ./dist_bvh.exe ../params/cessna_cessna.yaml